nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 4a.
 User does not see any students and appointments as no students match the given name Use case ends.

-### 6.3.11 #UC11: Filter an appointment by day
+### 6.3.11 #UC11: Filter an appointment by date

-1. User requests to list appointments for a given day
+1. User requests to list appointments for a given date
-2. WellNUS shows the list of appointments for the day
+2. WellNUS shows the list of appointments for the date
-3. User can view appointment information for the appointments in the given day
+3. User can view appointment information for the appointments in the given date

     Use case ends.